 In 2015 depression came calling.
-I burst into tears when I saw or heard anything about the injustice of Hillsborough or the crimes of Saville, these stirred up emotions and brought past hurts back to life.
-I also unwittingly found myself working in the communications department for an NHS Trust, it was a PR factory and I was increasingly distressed by what I saw happening around me.
+I burst into tears when I saw or heard anything about injustice at Hillsborough or the crimes of Saville, these stirred up emotions and brought past hurts back to life.
+I unwittingly found myself working in the communications department of an NHS Trust, it was a PR factory and I was increasingly distressed by what I saw happening around me.
 The NHS prioritised its reputation over the needs of patients and families.
 I saw first-hand how when things went wrong they slipped into self-defence, shielding themselves without thought for those they hurt or harmed.
-This was an impossible climate for me to work in and I went to see a Psychologist who helped me understand my distress; unsurprisingly it was the confusion I felt about Alison.
-After all these years I still could not understand how little she had meant to a health system that was supposed to look after her.
+This was an impossible climate to work in and after a mini meltdown I went to see a Psychologist who helped me understand my distress; unsurprisingly it was the confusion I felt about Alison.
+After all these years I could not understand how little she had meant to a health system that was supposed to look after her.
 How could she be treated so wrongly without anyone being accountable?
 Getting behind the scenes in the NHS awoke me to the possibility that what happened to Alison was the product of a broken culture, not a one-off incident.
 The truth was hidden to protect reputations.
 During a session with my Psychologist, I realised I had to get to the bottom of what happened to Alison.

 In Autumn 2015, I requested notes from the 2001 investigation by Cumbria Police.
 When I received them I realised all the medical records and documents were missing from the file.
 It dawned on me why the original investigation had failed, so I asked Cumbria Police to come and see me at the earliest opportunity.